What to Eat When You're Expecting

 - Dairy.
 Choose low-fat or fat-free dairy foods.

 - Lean proteins.
 Make lean protein choices, such as lean beef, skinless poultry and fish.
 Try to vary your protein choices to include eggs, beans, peas and legumes, too.
 Eat at least 8 oz. of seafood a week.

-In addition to maintaining a healthy diet, you should try to resist the urge to snack constantly.
+In addition to maintaining a healthy diet, try to resist the urge to snack constantly.
 While it’s normal for pregnant woman to have the desire to eat more, frequent snacking can be an invitation to tooth decay.
 When you do snack, choose foods that are nutritious for you and your baby such as raw fruits and vegetables, yogurt, or cheese, and make sure to follow your physician’s advice regarding diet.
-Here are some MouthHealthy tips on some types of food to limit in order to maintain optimal dental health.

-To assist you in making healthy eating choices, the National Maternal and Child Oral Health Policy Center has compiled a list of tips to follow during pregnancy that can be found here.
+The National Maternal and Child Oral Health Policy Center has compiled this list of tips to follow during pregnancy:

 - Eat a variety of healthy foods, such as fruits; vegetables; whole-grain products such as cereals, breads or crackers; and dairy products like milk, cheese, cottage cheese or unsweetened yogurt.

 - Eat fewer foods high in sugar, including candy, cookies, cake, and dried fruit; and drink fewer beverages high in sugar, including juice, fruit-flavored drinks, or soft drinks.